Waywords and Meansigns: Recreating Finnegans Wake

 Not wanting to to create a mere homage to Finnegans Wake, we set the entire book to music.
 We did it once, all 628 pages, and then did it again with a whole new cast of musicians and readers.

 In the first two editions we divided the book into its seventeen chapters, with a different contributor assigned to each chapter.
 Contributors' only requirements were that the words be audible, unabridged, and more or less in their original order.
 To view our list of contributors, as well as find specific recordings, click here.

-We're planning a third edition for 2017 May 4 release.
+Our third edition debuted 2017 May 4.
 This will be our final group release, but we will continue to release individual contributions on an ongoing basis.
 We are now focused on short passages, a page or so in length.

 If you would like to contribute to the project, please get involved.
 We are looking for all kinds of people to participate — anyone adventurous enough to join is invited.